basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 Before I could even get to the fun AI stuff, I had to wrestle with the machine itself.
 I started with Pop!_OS, which is supposed to be a great out of the box solution that "just works".
 However, it's been a long time since I used Linux on the desktop; my experience is almost exclusively with servers.
-I quickly installed some of the wrong packages and ended up debugging stuff in Grub.
+I quickly installed some of the wrong NVIDIA drivers and ended up debugging stuff in Grub.
-I got frustrated with the different commands and realized that reproducing the system was going to be a pain.
+I got frustrated with the different commands I ran to setup everything and realized that reproducing this system was going to be a massive pain.
 Since I've grown to love Nix on my Mac with Nix-Darwin, I decided to switch the whole system to **NixOS**.
 This has been an amazing decision.
 Even though there are many pain points with Nix, I think it is well worth it.